 You can substitute regular flour with pumpkin seed flour when baking, use pumpkin seed oil for cooking or baking or add pumpkin seed protein powder to shakes, yogurts, and any favorite recipe.

-Researchers have studied the effects of pumpkin seeds on reducing parasitic infections, and their findings have been positive.
+Researchers have studied the effects of pumpkin seeds on supporting the body's defenses against parasitic concerns, and their findings have been promising.

-Cucurbitacin is the compound in pumpkin seeds linked to anti-parasitic properties.
-It has been used to expel roundworms and tapeworms in domestic livestock for many years.
-Research findings suggest that cucurbitacin may impact GI parasites by disrupting their motility and development – and even kill undesirable nematodes (intestinal worms).
+Cucurbitacin is the compound in pumpkin seeds linked to potential health-supporting properties.
+It has been used to help manage roundworms and tapeworms in domestic livestock for many years.
+Research findings suggest that cucurbitacin may impact GI parasites by affecting their motility and development.

 Research Studies and Findings

-Numerous studies have demonstrated the benefits of pumpkin seeds and their extracts as antiparasitic superfoods.
-Researchers found that pumpkin seed extract appears to be effective in controlling gastrointestinal (GI) parasites and reducing nematodes.
+Numerous studies have explored the potential benefits of pumpkin seeds and their extracts as supportive foods.
+Researchers found that pumpkin seed extract appears to be effective in supporting gastrointestinal (GI) health and managing nematodes.

-Studies confirm that pumpkin seeds significantly reduce intestinal nematodes in sheep, ostriches, and mice.
+Studies suggest that pumpkin seeds may help manage intestinal nematodes in sheep, ostriches, and mice.

-A human study determined that pumpkin seed and areca nut extracts reduce tapeworms and are highly effective (89%) and safe for people with these gastrointestinal parasites.
+A human study determined that pumpkin seed and areca nut extracts may help manage tapeworms and are highly effective (89%) and safe for people with these gastrointestinal concerns.

 However, clinical research analyzing the effects of pumpkin seeds on gastrointestinal health in humans is limited.